PolarRobotics/PR-Docs/docs/source/training/devenv.md

 - Completion of the [Git Training](./git), and by extension:
   - A completed installation of Git
   - A GitHub account
+- **Docker installed and running**
+  - You must have Docker running to open the codebase within Dev Containers.
+  - YOU MUST USE THE DEV CONTAINER!

 ## Cloning the Polar Robotics repository